-The scientific theme for the upcoming jSchool is Biased beliefs: The psychology of irrationality and its consequences.
+The scientific theme for the upcoming jSchool is Economy of Well-Being: Harnessing Behavioral Science for Resilient Societies.
 While many of our projects feature a pilot element, we require all projects to meet the standards of reproducible science by encouraging the study to involve some level of replication.
 We encourage applicants to consider attempts to replicate prevailing conclusions in psychological and behavioural sciences in new languages, locations, and environments, while also inviting new methods and measures.

-The general focus should relate to the theme of irrationality.
-However, we understand irrationality broadly and encourage applications for projects across all areas of psychology.
+The general focus should relate to the theme of well-being economies.
+However, we understand this as a broad decision-making framework and encourage applications for projects across all areas of psychology.
 Studies of other related topics will also be considered so long as they meet the general description provided here.
 Given the breadth of the theme, we have provided some example project ideas below, though other ideas are very welcome.
-We also strongly encourage exploring the impact of biased beliefs in the domain of public health and well-being, decision-making, politics, communication, and more.
+We also strongly encourage exploring the implication of the well-being economy in the domain of public health and well-being, decision-making, politics, communication, sustainability, and more.